 - Hybrid and public cloud

-- Progress in Sustainable Datacenters in Europe
+- Progress in Sustainable Datacenters in EMEA

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.